capibawa/wumpus-gpt/README.md

 # WumpusGPT

-WumpusGPT is a Discord bot written in JavaScript and powered by OpenAI's `gpt-3.5-turbo` language model.
+WumpusGPT is a Discord bot written in TypeScript and powered by OpenAI's `gpt-3.5-turbo` language model.

 Although WumpusGPT is not the same as ChatGPT, they both utlize the same language model so you will yield very similar results.